6 Solutions to Marriage Problems After Retirement

 3. Take care of health

-You’ve been keeping a tab on their health for all these years, and your spouse retired, they would still wish for the same.
+You’ve been keeping a tab on their health for all these years, and if your spouse retired, they would still wish for the same.

 However, you would, in fact, want them to take care of their own health.

-Health must be your top-most priority, as retirement also means that you’re aging.
+Health must be your topmost priority, as retirement also means that you’re aging.
 An aging body needs attention.

 Regular checkup is a must, and you shouldn’t ignore this at all.